 Adapt and Learn Technology

-According to the ABA model rules, attorneys are expected to “keep abreast of the changes in the law and its practice, including the benefits and risks associated with relevant technology…”
+“keep abreast of the changes in the law and its practice, including the

 In addition to adapting to remote proceedings, all participants in depositions, trials, and arbitrations need to learn the technology that supports remote meetings.
 In 2021, all attorneys and court reporters must learn and effectively use remote meeting tools.
 Judges presiding over cases in 2021 will expect that all attorneys adapt and learn the necessary technology.